522539291/resorcerer/README.md

 From the `oc routes` output above you see where your Prometheus dashboard is, `http://prometheus-resorcerer.192.168.99.100.nip.io/graph` for me (since I'm using Minishift for development).

-To make sure that both Prometheus and resorcerer can [access](https://docs.openshift.org/latest/admin_guide/service_accounts.html) all the metrics, do:
+NOTE: To make sure that both Prometheus and resorcerer can [access](https://docs.openshift.org/latest/admin_guide/service_accounts.html) all the metrics, do:

 ```
-$ oc policy add-role-to-user view system:serviceaccount:resorcerer:default
+$ oc policy add-role-to-user cluster-admin system:serviceaccount:resorcerer:default
 ```

 If you're not familiar with the  Prometheus [query language](https://prometheus.io/docs/querying/basics/), now is a good time to learn it.